Select a program of interest and we’ll connect you with trade schools that match your goals.

 Clinics, hospitals, specialty offices, and urgent care centers hire medical assistants.

 Accreditation ensures that the program meets high standards and covers required skills.
-It also guarantees you can take national certification exams.
+It also helps ensure eligibility for national certification exams.

 Reminder: Many Kansas healthcare employers will only hire certified medical assistants from accredited programs.